 The use of ‘All Memories’ in the title is a well-chosen one as, remarkably, the book features exclusive interviews with 60 of the cast and crew, most importantly including wide-ranging ones with surviving stars Christopher Timothy, Robert Hardy, Peter Davison and Carol Drinkwater.
 Painstaking hours of research, clearly well spent.

 From his time spent with the cast, Crocker has nothing but praise for those most associated with the show: “Peter (Davison) is a lovely man and has been very supportive, and Chris Timothy is a perfectionist who cares a great deal about what he does.
 His career needs a reassessment by casting directors as he’s very underrated, and as for Carol (Drinkwater), she is an addictive lady and simply delightful company”.

-“What seeps through in every page is the genuine affection those involved have for the show”
+“Genuine affection those involved have for the show”

 The book is pitched perfectly to appeal to a whole spectrum of readers, from the die-hard fans looking for snippets of information that have only come to light here, especially from those working behind the scenes on the more technical aspects of the series, to those who might have only just found the programme this year as it is shown once again on UKTV channel Drama.

 The later chapters predominantly feature interviews with the likes of the writers, directors, make-up artists and location managers and, given that it is 26-years since the last of the 90 episodes went to air, it is remarkable how many people still have crystal clear memories of what went into the production.